NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 | Reveal tokens                   | :white_check_mark: | :o:         | ---      |
 | Reveal to all players           | :o:                | ---         | ---      |

-Why removed: I already have enough lighting modules that this one seems a little redundant.
+Why retired: I already have enough lighting modules that this one seems a little redundant.

 ### [Lichtgeschwindigkeit](https://foundryvtt.com/packages/lichtgeschwindigkeit)